omerlevy/tau_amnlp/attention_exercise/README.md

 We will work on an annotated dataset called SemCor https://www.gabormelli.com/RKB/SemCor_Corpus, and implement a few variations of the basic attention model following to the exercises described in the lecture.

-The dataset is comprised of a collection of sentences, which will play the role of our context.
+The dataset is comprised of a collection of sentences, each of them we will consider as seperate context.
-In every sentence, all words with clear sense given its context (=sentence) was labeled, resulting in a total of roughly 30% annotated words The 70% remainder of the words were given a "no_sense" label.
+In every sentence, all words with clear sense were labeled, resulting in a total of roughly 30% annotated words.
+The 70% remainder of the words were given a "no_sense" label.
 To describe a word in a sentence, we may use the terms word or token interchangeably (my apologies).

 You will need a gpu to train the model, google collab should be a good choice.
-Remember to upload the three python files data_loader.py, model.py, and traineval.py for the notebook to be able top use them.
+Remember to upload the three python files data_loader.py, model.py, and traineval.py for the notebook to be able to use them.

 ## Background
 The SemCor dataset was pre-processed and split to train (80%), dev (10%) and test(10%) using the build_dataset.py script.